 East Coast Rail Link was axed.
 High-speed railway connection with Singapore delayed by at least 5 years.
 And, worst of all, the flailing public transportation within Klang Valley – recently receiving a boost with the completion of the first MRT line – is likely to wait many years more to receive new, badly needed connections as MRT2 and MRT3 projects are delayed or shelved.
 What means the metropolis of ca. 8 million people is going to continue suffocating in the fumes of millions of cars jammed up everyday on its forever insufficient roads – with few alternative means of commute.

 When and how is Malaysian government going to deal with corruption and cronyism that Mahathir himself is partly responsible for?
 When is it going to combat rampant and often violent crime?
-When is it going to overhaul its legal regulations, its tax system, put forward ambitious infrastructural plans that the country really needs?
+When is it going to overhaul its legal regulations, its tax system, put forward ambitious infrastructural plans?
 Playing childish games with Singapore is the last thing it needs.

 A few short-term populist handouts and a bait-and-switch scheme that replaced GST with SST are not quite enough to inspire hope Pakatan Harapan promised.